gkswamy98/adversarial_rl/README.md

 3) Run `cd baselines` and then `pip3 install -e . --user` to install our baselines fork.

 ## Running Experiments
-* To train models, run `cd baselines` and then `bash ../scripts/train.sh`.
+* To train models, run `bash scripts/train.sh`.
   * To parallelize training runs, run `bash ../scripts/train.sh | xargs -PN -ICMD /bin/bash -exc CMD`, replacing N with the number of cores available.
-* To attack trained models, TODO
+* To attack trained models, run `bash scripts/attack.sh`.

 ## Results
 PPO, TRPO, A2C and DQN models trained on CartPole and Acrobot are in the `models/` folder.
 Results of attacks are available in accompanying writeup.